| | | | | | |

 Instructions

 • Peel the russet potatoes.
-Slice them into planks, then strips and dice into bite-sized cubes.
+Slice them into planks, then strips, and dice them into bite-sized cubes.

 • Preheat the oven to 350 degrees.
 Coat a 9 x 9 baking dish with butter or cooking spray.

 • Add the minced garlic and cook, stirring constantly, for 1 minute.
-Remove from pan and set aside.
+Remove from the skillet and set aside.

 • Remove the foil and continue cooking for 10 minutes or until the potatoes are tender, golden, and bubbly.